nymea/nymea-wiki/Discovery.md

 > **Note:** use `\r\n` at the end of each line and twice at the end of the message.

-Each UPnP device in the network will respond to this SSDP *M_SEARCH* search message with a HTTP message.
+Each UPnP device in the network will respond to the SSDP search message with a *HTTP/1.1* message.
 The guhd server response will look like this:

     HTTP/1.1 200 OK
     Cache-Control: max-age=1900